 Recovery starts with discovery around any unfinished emotional business connected to the loss based on a loss history graph, a loss relationship graph and a completion letter.

-On the ‘Contact Me’ page you can download a FREE E-copy of The Guide to Loss Book – 61 tips to help you with your grief.
+At the top of this page, you can download a FREE E-copy of The Guide to Loss Book – 61 tips to help you with your grief.

 You can also order copies of the Grief Recovery Method Handbook, The Grief Recovery Handbook for Pet Loss, Moving On – Dump Your Relationship Baggage And Make Room For The Love Of Your Life and Moving Beyond Loss.
 All books are written by Russell Friedman and John W James.

 Courses for individuals or groups